In this guide, we'll introduce predictive prefetching in an Angular application. Let us get started!

 Guess.js allows us to use prefetching by considering the user's navigational patterns extracted from an analytics report.
 For example, Guess.js can consume data from Google Analytics, build a machine learning model, and, at runtime, prefetch the resources which are likely to be needed next!

 For simplicity in this guide, we're going to extract the report from a file, instead of using Google Analytics.
-In the root of your application, create a file called routes.json
+In the root of your application, create a file called routes.json with the following content:

 {